TsvikiHirsh/nres/README.md

 ```
 ![fit results](docs/images/silicon_fit.png)

-## Basic Usage
+## Usage

-For more detailed examples and advanced usage, please refer to our Jupyter [notebook demo](notebooks/nres_demo.ipynb)
+For more detailed examples and advanced usage, please refer to our Jupyter [notebook demo](notebooks/nres_demo.ipynb) or to our [documentation page](https://nres.readthedocs.io).

 ## Contributing